Getting Started with Conduit

 3. Click Create account.

-Conduit sends a confirmation email.
+Conduit sends a branded confirmation email with a direct verification link (and a plain-text fallback).
 Open the link in that email before signing in for the first time.

 Sign up with Google or GitHub

-If the deployment has Google or GitHub OAuth enabled, you can click Sign up with Google or Sign up with GitHub instead.
-This creates an account automatically using your provider-verified email address — no password or email confirmation is required.
+You can also click Sign up with Google or Sign up with GitHub instead.
+This creates an account automatically using your provider-verified email address.
+No password or email confirmation is required.

 2. Sign in